THE EXISTENTIAL SUMMIT 2019

 Dr. Brown has been in private practice for over twenty years, has been a research psychologist for The Neurologic Institute and has served on faculty at UCLA Medical School teaching psychology and rapport building techniques to medical students and was assistant professor at The Chicago School and Director of Centers for International Studies.

-Her passion is knowledge through travel and bringing groups of strangers together from all over the world to create magic!
+Her passion is knowledge through travel and bringing groups of strangers together from all over the world.

 April 5 Friday Arrivals to Marakech, Welcome Moroccon tea and authentic pastries.
 Relax and unwind, poolside, garden or lush mystical grounds.
 Explore our cultural and magical Riad in Marakech Morocco.